encore428/amtodo/README.md

 60     needs: inspect
 ```

-Line 60 specifies that the next step should follows the completion of the previous step `inspect`.
+Line 60 specifies that the rollout job should follow the completion of the previous job `inspect`.

-# ...push the image into Docker hub
+## ...push the image into Docker hub

 ```
 61     steps: